 - Host more frequent one on ones to identify process bottlenecks and brainstorm solutions

-Like all other business problems, technology alone cannot overcome the challenges we’re facing as we cope with the COVID-19 pandemic.
-The tools you implement for your team should best-fit how they work and collaborate daily.
+Like all other business problems, technology alone cannot overcome the challenges we face as we cope with the COVID-19 pandemic.
+The tools you implement for your team should best fit how they work and collaborate daily.

 Get Started: Planning for the Future

 Choosing the right technology solution can be challenging, especially in the current learn-as-we-go climate.
 It’s difficult to predict the long-term implications of a technology decision when you’re weighing the risks of makeshift solutions and third-party applications.
-Consult with your CIO or outsourced IT solutions provider so they can help you weigh your options and strategically implement changes.
-These changes should be outlined in your IT roadmap to help you plan for and mitigate security and functionality risks while enabling your entire organization to stay connected and productive.
+Please consult with your CIO or outsourced IT solutions provider so they can help you consider your options and strategically implement changes.
+You should outline these changes in your IT roadmap to help you plan for and mitigate security and functionality risks while enabling your entire organization to stay connected and productive.

 We understand being strategic about your IT isn’t an easy task at the moment given the mass amount of people working remotely.
 You have to balance buy-in, time, cost, security, and productivity, all while being second-guessed by the unpredictable nature of today’s affairs.
-But it’s important to do things right the first time so employees embrace and learn from the challenges that accompany this unexpected shift to remote work.
+But it’s important to do things right the first time, so employees embrace and learn from the challenges that accompany this unexpected shift to remote work.
 Our IT consulting team can help you understand your options.
-Schedule a time to talk with an Aldridge representative to start planning your next steps.
+Then, schedule a time to talk with an Aldridge representative to plan your next steps.